 Difficulties at School and While Playing Sports

-Sometimes parents don’t realize their child is experiencing myopia-related blurry vision until they notice a recurrence of poor grades on their report cards or tests.
+Sometimes parents don’t realise their child is experiencing myopia-related blurry vision until they notice a recurrence of poor grades on their report cards or tests.

 Poor Sports Performance